Skip to the main content.

 Automatic Ticket Triage

 Manual ticket triage is one of the most expensive hidden costs in service delivery.
 Every ticket requires someone to read it, understand the issue, determine urgency, figure out who should handle it, and route it appropriately.
-For an MSP handling 75 tickets per day, that's hours of work before anyone starts actually solving problems.

 How AI changes this: AI-powered ticket triage uses natural language processing to read incoming tickets, understand what they're about, and make routing decisions in seconds.
 Instead of waiting in a queue for someone to read and categorize them, tickets get processed immediately.